joycelynlee/137Project/README.md

 ```bash
 python agar.py
 ```
-Players that want to join must run client.py
+Players that want to join must run the client.

 ## How to play
 ### Start a game